Loft Conversion Costs in 2024

 Shell £30,000 4-6 weeks £22,500 £37,500 £750 - £1,250

-*Check out the various types of loft conversion, whether it's a Dormer, a Mansard, hip to gable, or a Velux - we have trusted, experienced and verified specialists to provide a detailed quote for you.
+*Check out the various types of loft conversion, whether it's a Dormer, a Mansard, hip to gable, modular, or a Velux - we have trusted, experienced and verified specialists to provide a detailed quote for you - we also delve into the detail and you can look at Velux loft conversion costs specifically.

 Cost breakdown for a loft conversion